-The results presented in Section 3 show that across climate models, and as previously shown by Lyon (2004) using observations, the strength of tropical precipitation teleconnections scales with the strength of El Niño.
-Therefore, tropical precipitation will henceforth be further composited across models in the weak, moderate and strong El Niño groups to focus the common features within the groups and highlight differences due to different representation of El Niño (Figs. 4 and 5).
-The superiority of pattern correlation in the teleconnections among the DEMETER models particularly in DJF (Table 2) is related to a more realistic spatial pattern of El Niño afforded by ocean initialization compared to the free running climate change simulations (Misra et al, 2008), just as within the CMIP3 models, those with more realistic representation of ENSO SST variability contained better representation of the tropical teleconnection patterns.
-As the magnitude of the El Niño related precipitation anomalies scales with the strength of El Niño, the moderate group yields the most similarity to the seasonal forecast DEMETER composite (Figs. 4-bd and Fig. 5b-d).
+The results presented in section 3 show that, across climate models and as previously shown by Lyon (2004) using observations, the strength of tropical precipitation teleconnections scales with the strength of El Niño.
+Therefore, tropical precipitation will henceforth be further composited across models in the weak, moderate, and strong El Niño groups to focus the common features within the groups and highlight differences due to different representation of El Niño (Figs. 4 and 5).
+The superiority of pattern correlation in the teleconnections among the DEMETER models particularly in DJF (Table 2) is related to a more realistic spatial pattern of El Niño afforded by ocean initialization compared to the free-running climate change simulations (Misra et al. 2008) just as, within the CMIP3 models, those with more realistic representation of ENSO SST variability contained better representation of the tropical teleconnection patterns.
+As the magnitude of the El Niño-related precipitation anomalies scales with the strength of El Niño, the moderate group yields the most similarity to the seasonal forecast DEMETER composite (Figs. 4b-d and 5b-d).

-Comparison of the 21st century El Niño standardized precipitation anomaly composites (Figs. 4e-g) with the 20th century composites (Figs. 4b-d) for DJF reveals that neither the magnitude of the anomalies nor the spatial patterns are projected to change substantially in the 21st century in any of the three groups of models, despite the fact that the climate mean state changes.
+Comparison of the twenty-first-century El Niño standardized precipitation anomaly composites (Figs. 4e-g) with the twentieth-century composites (Figs. 4b-d) for DJF reveals that neither the magnitude of the anomalies nor the spatial patterns are projected to change substantially in the twenty-first century in any of the three groups of models, despite the fact that the climate mean state changes.
 Similar results are found for JJA (Fig. 5).
-Statistical significance of the differences has been assessed by generating 14

-1000 random samples using a simple bootstrap resampling procedure with replacement for each group of models for 20th and 21st centuries.
-The statistical significance for the difference between the 20th and 21st century composites depends on whether or not the 95% confidence intervals for the 20th and 21st century composites overlap.
+Statistical significance of the differences has been assessed by generating 1000 random samples using a simple bootstrap resampling procedure with replacement for each group of models for the twentieth and twentyfirst centuries.
+The statistical significance for the difference between the twentieth- and twenty-first-century composites depends on whether the 95% confidence intervals for the twentieth- and twenty-first-century composites overlap.
 This procedure has been applied at each grid point independently.
-For nearly all land areas no differences have been detected at the 5% level. (i.e. no changes have been identified between the 20th and 21st century El Niño composite projections) (not shown).
+For nearly all land areas no differences have been detected at the 5% level (i.e., no changes have been identified between the twentiethand twenty-first-century El Niño composite projections) (not shown).
 The number of grid points differing at the 5% level or better is less than that expected by chance.

-Examination of teleconnection differences in Figures 4 and 5 is based on standardized anomalies.
-However, there may be changes in precipitation variability (i.e. the standard deviation) that would not appear in the relative standardized precipitation anomalies.
+Examination of teleconnection differences in Figs. 4 and 5 is based on standardized anomalies.
+However, there may be changes in precipitation variability (i.e., the standard deviation) that would not appear in the relative standardized precipitation anomalies.
 Thus the same analysis of changes in El Niño teleconnections is applied to quantitative precipitation anomaly composites.
-The observed actual precipitation anomaly El Niño composite in mm.day-1 (Fig. 6a) shows a similar pattern to the observed standardized precipitation anomaly composite (Fig. 1a), as do the model groups (Fig. 6b-g compared to Fig. 4b-d) In accordance with the standardized precipitation anomaly composites (Figs. 6b-g) for all three groups of climate change models do not show marked differences between the 20th and 21st century El Niño composite projections.
-Therefore, both in relative and absolute senses no differences exist between El Niño composite projections for the 20th and 21st centuries.
+The observed actual precipitation anomaly El Niño composite in mm day-1 (Fig. 6a) shows a similar pattern to the observed standardized precipitation anomaly composite (Fig. 1a), as do the model groups (Figs. 6b-g compared to Figs. 4b-d) in accordance with the standardized precipitation anomaly composites (Figs. 4b-g), actual precipitation anomaly composites (Figs. 6b-g) for all three groups of climate change models do not show marked differences between the twentieth- and twentyfirst-century El Niño composite projections.
+Therefore, in both the relative and absolute sense no differences exist between El Niño composite projections for the twentieth and twenty-first centuries.
 Similar results have been found for JJA (not shown).